phantauth/phantauth-doc/src/en/api.md

 # Group Tenant

-A testreszabás ún. tenant-ok segítségével történik.
-Egy egy tenant tekinthető úgy mint egy önálló PhantAuth szolgáltatás.
-A tenant-ok saját véletlenszerű felhasználó generátor végpontokkal valamint OpenID Connect végpontokkal rendelkeznek.

-A tenant-ok ún. domain-ekbe szervezhetők.
-A domain gyakorlatilag egy DNS zóna, mely tartalmazza az egyes tenant-ok beállításait.
-A tenant-ok is s a domain maga is DNS TXT rekordok segítségével konfigurálhatók.

-A tenant issuer URL-je `https://phantauth.net/_{tenant}` fromátumú, ahol a `tenant` a tenant teljes DNS neve.
-A PhantAuth official tenant-ok esetén a `phantauth.net` elhagyható a név végéről.
-A community által létrehozott, megosztott tenant-ok esetén a `phantauth.cf` elhagyható a név végéről.
+To customize the application, you need to use one or more so-called tenants.
+A tenant can be consiered as an independent PhantAuth service.
+A tenant has its own random user generator endpoints and OpenID Connect endpoints.

+The tenants can be organised into so-called domains.
+Practically, a domain is a DNS zone, which contains the settings of the given tenant(s).
+The tenants as well as the domain can be configured by the use of DNS TXT records.

+The URL of the tenant issuer is in `https://phantauth.net/_{tenant}` format, where `tenant` is the fully qualified DNS name associated with the tenant.
+When using a PhantAuth official tenant, you can omit `phantauth.net` from the end of the name.
+When using a community-created, shared tenant, `phantauth.cf` can be omitted from the end of the name.
-A default tenant (default.phantauth.net) esetén az issuer URL azonos a PhantAuth base URL-el, azaz [https://phantauth.net](https://phantauth.net)
+When using a default tenant (default.phantauth.net), the issuer URL is identical with the PhantAuth base URL, that is, [https://phantauth.net](https://phantauth.net).

-A resource URL-ek a tenant issuer URL-hez képest relatívak, azaz pl a random user generátor végpont címe a `faker` nevű tenant esetén: [https://phantauth.net/_faker/user](https://phantauth.net/_faker/user)
+The resource URL is relative to the URL of the tenant issuer URL, that is, the endpoint address of the random user generator for the tenant named `faker` is: [https://phantauth.net/_faker/user](https://phantauth.net/_faker/user).

 ## Tenant [/tenant]

 ### Get a Tenant [GET /tenant/{tenantname}]

-Ezen végpont segítségével egy adott PhantAuth tenant adatai kérdezhetők le.
-A PhantAuth szolgáltatások igénybevételéhez nincs szükség ezen végpont használatára.
-Elsősorban tehát debug/diagnosztikai céllal használatos tenant customizáció során.

-A tenantname a lekérdezni kívánt tenant teljes DNS domain neve.
+This endpoint allows you to get the data of a given PhantAuth tenant.
+To use the PhantAuth services, you don't need this endpoint.
+It is, therefore, mainly used for debug/diagnostic purposes in tenant customization.

+Tenantname is the name of the full DNS domain of the tenant you get.
-Official és shared tenant-ok esetén (phantauth.net és phantauth.cf DNS domain) a DNS domain elhagyható (pl *default* vagy *faker*).
+In the case of an official and shared tenant (phantauth.net and phantauth.cf DNS domains), the DNS domain can be omitted (e.g. *default* or *faker*).

 - Parameters

-    - tenantname (required, string) ... a tenant azonosítója, ez kerül majd a `sub` property-be
+    - tenantname (required, string) The tenant ID integrated in the `sub` property.

 - Response 200 (application/json)